deaquino/Nix-s-Doge-dice.com-enhancement-suite/README.md

 THIS IS ALPHA ALPHA SOFTWARE.
 PLEASE REVIEW THE CODE AND DO NOT HAVE MORE THAN YOU ARE WILLING TO LOSE AS YOUR BALANCE.

-THIS REPO IS A BLEEDING EDGE REPO.
-INSTALL AT YOUR OWN RISK.
-THE VERSION ON THE GOOGLE CHROME STORE IS STABLE.

 ![ScreenShot](https://raw.github.com/CriticalNix/Snippets/master/IMAGES/enhancement-s.jpg)